stts-se/tillstudpub/audio_streaming/doc/README.md

 The audio is saved as a wav file.
 The wav output is still under development, and may be faulty in some cases.

-If this happens regularly, the server can be started with an option to save the raw audio data in a `.raw` file.
+If the wav output seems faulty, the server can be started with an option to save the raw audio data in a `.raw` file.
 To play a recorded `.raw` file on Linux systems, run `play` with the correct parameters, e.g.

  `play -e signed-integer -r 48000 -b 16 -c 1 <rawfile>`